dmentipl/multigrain/README.md

 # A smoothed particle hydrodynamics algorithm for multigrain dust with separate sets of particles

-by Daniel Mentiplay, Daniel Price, Christophe Pinte, and Guillaume Laibe
+by Daniel Mentiplay, Daniel Price, and Christophe Pinte

 We plan to submit the manuscript to *Monthly Notices of the Royal Astronomical Society*.
 > (FOR FUTURE REFERENCE) CITATION GOES HERE